tarassov12346/Raging-Horse-Tetris-2.1/README.md

 Pls find 3 UI tests, making sure that the game is saved and then can be restarted at any moment later

-- run the following maven command to start api tests:
+- run the following maven command to start ui tests:

 - mvn -Dbrowser=firefox -DsuiteXml=testng-ui-tests.xml clean test